Why Quality Management Is So Important for Safety

 - Contact information; and

-- A log of meta data about item, including dates, notes, etc.
+- A log of metadata about the item, including dates, notes, etc.

 In such a case, you could process the concern through your issue management process, hence full integration between QMS and SMS.